clementi/adopt-tapir/README.md

 $ go build
 ```

-This will produce an executable called `adopt-tapir-cli-go`.
+This will produce an executable called `adopt-tapir`.

 ## Binaries